kavinda90/kavinda90/README.md

 # Hello, I'm Kavinda! 👋

 ## About Me
-I'm a Software Engineer/Co-Founder with a passion for Software Engineering.
+I'm a Software Engineer with a passion for Software Engineering.
 I specialize in JavaScript and am currently following a Post Grad in Emerging Technologies.
 In my spare time, I enjoy making Paintings.

 ## My Work
 Here are some projects I'm proud of: